 The risk of vendetta seems to be rising.
 The change of power opened the door for the return of powerful figures who were in exile under Poroshenko, including one of the senior officials who fled after street protests in 2014 that ousted President Victor Yanukovych.
 On Sunday, Yanukovych’s administrator Andrei Portnov returned to Ukraine, saying he intends now to sue Poroshenko and a number of other prominent Ukrainian politicians.

 Jailing political opponents, or targeting them in the judicial system, hardly counts as fighting corruption.
 Mustafa Nayyem, a member of Ukraine’s parliament, is blaming the current prosecutor general for the increased politicization of law enforcement: Portnov’s return is “a symbolic result of Petro Poroshenko’s presidency,” a legacy of his final days, Nayyem wrote on his Facebook page on Sunday.

-Giuliani had planned to visit Kiev this month but cancelled his trip at the last minute.
-He has continued to press for investigations on the Ukrainian collusion idea, and suggested that if they are not pursued it is only because "enemies of President Trump" are advising Zelenskiy.
+Giuliani had planned to visit Kyiv this month but canceled his trip at the last minute.
+He has continued to press for investigations on the Ukrainian collusion idea, and suggested that if they are not pursued it is only because "enemies of President Trump" are advising Zelensky.

-Whatever plans President Trump and his allies had for vendetta in Ukraine, it will be difficult to fulfil them now, since their ally Prosecutor General Lutsenko has been fired.
+Whatever plans President Trump and his allies had for vendetta in Ukraine, it will be difficult to fulfill them now, since their ally Prosecutor General Lutsenko has been fired.

 Meanwhile, the Ukrainian political elite is on the move.
 In the past few days, several top government officials quit one after another, including the deputy head of the Security Service of Ukraine, Pavel Demchin.
 Other senior officials were detained on corruption charges.